Information for Parents

-Calling home: Students may not be able to call home immediately upon arrival in the host country.
-They may need to catch a bus, be guided through arrival/orientation formalities or move into a housing situation where access to a phone is limited.
-We advise asking your student to call within three-four days of arrival.
-Students often purchase cell phones in their site countries.
-This appears to be a good option but there is often a charge on the cell account for incoming calls.
-Several U.S. phone companies have international plans.
-Past program participants and parents have recommended this type of arrangement as a means of guaranteeing regular family contact and controlling expenses.
+Contacting home: Students may not be able to contact home immediately upon arrival in the host country.
+They may need to catch a bus, be guided through arrival/orientation formalities or move into a housing situation where access to WIFI or other connections are not available.
+Students often purchase cell phones or new sim cards in their site countries or states.
+Several U.S. phone companies have international plans, but check with the company about international phone and data charges.

-Computers: Many students take their laptops or notebook computers.
+Computers: Many students take their laptops.
 We find that they rarely regret having done so—but we remind everyone NOT to leave such valuable items unattended.

-Visits from Family/Friends: We encourage family and friends to visit students while abroad, but each student’s first priority is to attend classes.
+Visits from Family/Friends: We encourage family and friends to visit students while away, but each student’s first priority is to attend classes.
 Students are not excused to spend time with guests instead of attending classes or required field trips.
 Guests are welcome to visit lectures with the instructor’s permission, and students are free to entertain guests when not in class or on required field trips.